T-ara: 2013–2014: Subunits, Again, and And & End

-On September 11, T-ara's sixth mini album And & End was released along with two music videos for the title track, "Sugar Free".
+On September 11, T-ara's sixth mini album And & End was released along with the music video for the title track "Sugar Free" and 3 other alternate versions of the video.
 The song was inspired by EDM and is part of the Big Room subgenre of electro house music.
 On September 24, a remix album was released called EDM CLUB Sugar Free Edition.
-This album included an English version of "Sugar Free", which was the first song T-ara had recorded in English.
-On October 13, T-ara signed a management contract with influential Chinese entertainment company, Longzhen Culture Development.
-The contract worth 5 billion KRW (~US$4.8 million).
-On November 24, T-ara released a Korean/Chinese cover of "Little Apple" by Chopstick Brothers, as well as a music video.
-This video featured Jiyeon, Eunjung, Qri, and Hyomin, as well as Seunghee from F-ve Dolls and Dani.
-The video hit ́8 millions views within two days on website Tudou.
+It included an English version of "Sugar Free", which was the first song T-ara had recorded in English.
+On October 13, T-ara became the first South Korean girl group to sign with a Chinese management company.
+The group signed a 5 billion KRW (~US$4.8 million) contract with Longzhen Culture Development.
+A press conference was held in Beijing to commemorate the event.
+Over 100 media outlets have applied to cover the event.
+The company estimated that the group would bring over 16 billion KRW (~US$15.4 million) in yearly profit.
+On November 24, T-ara released a Korean cover of "Little Apple" by Chopstick Brothers, as well as a music video.
+It featured Jiyeon, Eunjung, Qri, and Hyomin, as well as Seunghee from F-ve Dolls and Dani.
+The video hit ́8 millions views in only a day and a half on Tudou, China's largest video sharing platform at the time.
+The song also topped Tudou's chart.
 On December 25, T-ara held their first domestic concert named "Dear My Family" at COEX Auditorium in Samseongdong, Seoul.
-In order to be close with fans and spend a meaningful time with them, the concert was small with 1100 seats.
-On December 27, T-ara held their concert in Shanghai as the beginning stop of their 2013–2014 China tour.
+In order to be close with fans and spend a meaningful time with them, the concert was small with 1,100 seats.
+On December 27, T-ara held their concert in Shanghai as the beginning stop of their China tour.